 Bridge Career Education is a private training center with exemption status through the Department of Consumer Affairs Bureau for Private and Postsecondary Education (BPPE).
 Bridge Career Education's programs are approved by the State of California Department of Public Health (CDPH) Licensing and Certification Program, Aide and Technician Certification Section (ATCS).

-Why are our program shorter and why do we charge less in tuition than other schools with similar programs?
+How are you able to offer shorter programs and less tuition cost than other schools with similar programs?

 Becoming a Medical Assistant or Pharmacy Technician does not require post-secondary education.
 With a high school diploma/GED, one can enter into the field with on the job training.
 However, Bridge Career Education’s training program teaches the necessary skills to prepare students how to function on the job versus finding an employer that will take the time to train an entry-level person.
 Further information can be found on the Bureau of Labor Statistics website below.

-Why is our program shorter than other schools with a similar program?
+How are we able to offer shorter duration programs than other schools with similar programs?
 It’s simple, our students are serious learners and our intensive program can be accomplished with hard work.
 Students pay for our program, then, they show up prepared and ready to learn.
 This is not a high school and should NOT be treated like one.
 We will do what is necessary to help our students who put in the effort and work hard.

 Bridge Career Education invests most its training on hard skills.
-Our program is designed to train front and back office hard skills and not much time on soft skills such as time management and attendance.
+Our program is designed to train hard skills and not much time on soft skills such as time management and attendance.
+Although many of our students are currently a degree program, possess a degree, and/or are pursuing our training to prepare for an advanced professional degree, we have also had several students come out of high school and perform well upon completion of the program.

 Bridge Career Education students must take their training seriously by being prepared and attending class sessions.
 Every student must be able to demonstrate and perform all competencies and this can be achieved through preparation and practical training in our laboratory being guided by skilled professionals.
 No students are left behind.
 If students need refresher training or more support, Bridge Career Education ensures this is provided before and after completing the program.